 What if I get a bill that I don't understand?

 If you receive a bill that you don't understand, or if you feel that you were billed incorrectly, you should contact the person or DOR office indicated on the bill.
-If you have other questions, or if there is no contact number printed on the bill, please call the Customer Service Bureau (CSB).
-CSB can be reached at 617-887-MDOR or toll-free in Massachusetts at 800-392-6089.
+If you have other questions, or if there is no contact number printed on the bill, please call the Contact Center Bureau at 617-887-MDOR or toll-free in Massachusetts at 800-392-6089.

 My refund hasn't arrived.
 How can I check on its status?

-To find out whether your return has been processed and/or when a refund check was issued, visit DOR's website at www.mass.gov/dor, or call DOR's Interactive Voice Response system at 617-887-MDOR or toll-free in Massachusetts at 800-392-6089.
+To find out whether your return has been processed and/or when a refund check was issued, visit MassTaxConnect, or call DOR's Interactive Voice Response system at 617-887-MDOR or toll-free in Massachusetts at 800-392-6089.

 I received a notice that my refund was intercepted.
 What does this mean?

-Every year, DOR intercepts the refunds of thousands of people who have outstanding debts to specific agencies.
+Every year, DOR intercepts the refunds of thousands of people who have outstanding debts to specific government agencies.
 This money then is applied to reduce that debt.
-Your refund may be intercepted if either you or your spouse owes money to DOR for a different tax period or different tax type; owes unpaid Division of Unemployment Assistance liabilities; owes unpaid Division of Medical Assistance liabilities; owes money to the Department of Transitional Assistance for overpayments of public assistance; owes money to the Internal Revenue Service (IRS); owes delinquent child support payments; defaults on a student loan; or owes liabilities to any other state agency, or to a city or town, or to an agency of a city, town or to a housing authority, if certified by the Office of the Comptroller.
+Your refund may be offset if either you or your spouse owes money to DOR for a different tax period or different tax type; or intercepted if you or your spouse owes unpaid Division of Unemployment Assistance liabilities; owes unpaid Division of Medical Assistance liabilities; owes money to the Department of Transitional Assistance for overpayments of public assistance; owes money to the Internal Revenue Service (IRS); owes delinquent child support payments; defaults on a student loan; or owes liabilities to any other state agency, or to a city or town, or to an agency of a city, town or to a housing authority, if certified by the Office of the Comptroller.
 You will receive a notice that will include specific information on where to call with questions.

 Nondebtor spouses may appeal to the individual agency to have their portion of a refund returned to them; however, delays may occur in receiving it.